USA Today best seller shares her secrets of success February 23, 2023

 because literary fiction is concerned with the art of word-craft first and foremost,

-whereas a YA author takes on a fun, hip voice in order to relate to their audience.
+whereas a YA author takes on a fun, hip voice in order to relate to their audience. - Attitude – How do you talk to those whom you communicate with?
+Are you positive

 and cheery or are you serious?
 Are you helpful or do you give off a sales-y vibe?